geoschem/geos-chem-shared-docs/doc/gcid-awscli-tutorial.rst

 Install and configure AWS CLI
 =============================

-If you have already installed and configured the AWS CLI previously, continue to :ref:`access_data`.
+If you have already installed and configured the AWS CLI previously, continue to :ref:`gcid-data-access`.

 .. _gcid-tut-conf-install: